- 4 minutes to read

 Managing Services

-Example of managing the Services permissions for Role
+Example: Managing the Services permissions for Role.

 Contracts